winstromming/grunt-sass-boilerplate/readme.md

 Type `npm install` in the root directory.
 Then type `grunt` to get started.

+## What is Sassdown?

+[Sassdown](https://bitbucket.org/jesperhills/sassdown) is a Grunt plugin that automatically generates a living styleguide from your SASS directory.
+It uses Markdown and Handlebars.

 # Getting started with Grunt #

 See the [Getting Started](http://gruntjs.com/getting-started "Getting started") instructions on gruntjs.com.